nim-lang/website/jekyll/_posts/2016-09-03-community-survey-results-2016.md

 The rationale for the first question was simple, we wanted to know where our respondents found out about Nim.
-This is an interesting question for us, as we do occassionally get users asking us why it took so long for them to hear about Nim.
+This is an interesting question for us, as we do occasionally get users asking us why it took so long for them to hear about Nim.
 It allows us to see how effective each website is at spreading the word about Nim.